-In the history of Italian videogame development, point’n’click adventure games are, perhaps, the quintessential genre.
-Yes, even more than soccer games, go figure!
-While Sierra Entertainment adventures struggled to find a market in Italy, mainly because they were rarely translated and fairly difficult to approach for a non-English speaker, Lucasarts adventures have always been huge.
-Well, except for Loom…
+In the history of Italian videogame development, point’n’click adventure games are, perhaps, the quintessential genre; the love for soliving riddles might indeed be stronger than that for soccer and wine.
+While Sierra Entertainment adventures struggled to find a market in Italy, mainly because their titles were rarely translated and fairly difficult to approach for a non-English speaker, Lucasarts adventures have always been huge (except for Loom).

-Their games sold so many copies that Lucasarts, alone, shaped the PC and Amiga videogame market for the entire 90s and probably even later.
+Their games sold so many copies that Lucasarts, alone, seem responsible for having shaped the PC and Amiga videogame market for the entire 90s and, probably, even beyond.
 There’s probably something pathological about Italy’s undying love for adventure games.
-It is not a coincidence, then, that the few Italian software houses that thrived in the 90s focused their efforts mainly on PC and home computers; as far as I know there have been no games, made in Italy, for Sega or Nintendo consoles until much later.
+It is not a coincidence, then, that the few software houses that thrived in the 90s focused their efforts mainly on PC and home computers; as far as I’ve researched, there seems to have been no games, made in Italy, for Sega or Nintendo consoles until much later.

 Among the point and click adventures released in the 90s, Nippon Safes Inc. and, especially, the Big Red Adventure are regarded as some of the best, well worth the player’s time; they are currently even supported by ScummVM.
-Dynabyte was the software house behind both titles and, since there is little information about its history, I used the power of the internet to track down some of the people involved with the development to hear their story and what happened.
+Dynabyte was the software house behind both titles, I tracked down some of the people involved with the development to hear their stories and what happened with both adventures.

 E-motion software: that first step is indeed a doozy

-While not easy to pinpoint where the story of Dynabyte software exactly began, if we have to start somwhere, it might as well be with an… E-motion.
+While not easy to pinpoint where the story of Dynabyte software exactly began, one of the threads starts with an… E-motion.

 E-motion Software was the company where graphic designer Massimo Magnasciutti and programmer Paolo Costabel first met.
 Naturally, being 1991, Massimo recalls they weren’t really a software house; both were working for a multimedia company and managed to get a small team working together with the idea of designing a videogame that catered to their interest in cyberpunk and Blade Runner.
 Thus, the idea for Crimetown Depths begins to take shape, originally planned for Amiga, with later conversions for Atari ST and PC.

 The plot goes that an unnamed intergalactic mercenary is called upon by the Galactic Tyrant to solve the ongoing wars between criminal gangs on the dictator’s homeplanet.
 The gameplay would alternate between adventure/exploration (a bit like Barbarian, said Massimo in an interview back then) and shoot em up sequences.
 Paolo Costabel says they managed to close a pretty favorable two games agreement with Mirrorsoft, a UK publisher, with E-motion Software transforming into an actual company thanks to new funds and investors.
-There they were, a young Italian team suddenly working next to development veterans like The Bitmap Brothers, too good to be true!
+There they were, a young Italian team suddenly working next to development veterans like The Bitmap Brothers; that sounded almost too good to be true.

 And, alas, it was.